fygar256/truerandom/README.md

 ・ True random numbers are fundamentally unpredictable and truly disorderly random numbers.
 This is the opposite of pseudorandom numbers that are generated mathematically by a computer.
 Physical random numbers that use quantum behavior, such as the decay of radioactive elements, are known.
 True random numbers. - Shogakukan - From the Digital Daijisen.

-・Perfect random numbers refer to a sequence of numbers that occur in a completely random order, and are also called ideal random numbers.
+・Perfect random numbers refer to a sequence of numbers that occur in a perfectly random order, and are also called ideal random numbers.
 They can only be handled probabilistically. - Search Labs | By AI.

 Although the definitions are different, in practice, true random numbers can be considered to be perfect random numbers and treated the same way.